Cohen-Macaulay modules over the algebra of planar quasi-invariants and Calogero-Moser systems: Ring--theoretic properties of the algebra of surface quasi--invariants

 is commutative.
 Since both morphisms $i$ and $j$ induce isomorphisms of the corresponding rational envelopes, we may conclude that $f$ is a monomorphism.
 Next, $M_\idp$ is automatically Cohen--Macaulay over $A_\idp$ and $\Omega_\idp \cong A_\idp$ for any $\idp \in \kP$.
 Therefore, the morphisms of $A_\idp$--modules $i_\idp$ and $j_\idp$ are isomorphisms, hence $f_\idp$ is an isomorphism, too.
 As a consequence, the cokernel of $f$ is a finite dimensional $A$--module.
 Since both $A$--modules $M^{\vee\vee}$ and $M^{\ast\ast}$ have depth two, $f$ is surjective by the Depth Lemma \cite[Proposition 1.2.9]{BrunsHerzog}. \end{proof}

-\begin{definition} A Cohen--Macaulay $A$--module $M$ is called \emph{locally free in codimension one} if $M_\idp$ is a free $A_\idp$--module for any $\idp \in \kP$.
-Equivalently, there exists a finite set $Z \subset X$ and a locally free sheaf $N$ on the surface $X \setminus Z$ such that $M \cong \imath_*(N)$, where $X \setminus Z \stackrel{\imath}\lar X$ is the canonical open inclusion (the proof of this statement is the same as in \cite[Corollary 3.12]{SurvOnCM}).
+\begin{definition} A torsion free Noetherian $A$--module $M$ is called \emph{locally free in codimension one} if $M_\idp$ is a free $A_\idp$--module for any $\idp \in \kP$.
+If $M$ is additionally assumed to be Cohen--Macaulay, this equivalently means that there exists a finite set $Z \subset X$ and a locally free sheaf $N$ on the surface $X \setminus Z$ such that $M \cong \imath_*(N)$, where $X \setminus Z \stackrel{\imath}\lar X$ is the canonical open inclusion (the proof of this statement is the same as in \cite[Corollary 3.12]{SurvOnCM}).
 In what follows, $\CM^{\mathsf{lf}}(A)$ denotes the category of all Cohen--Macaulay $A$--modules, which are locally free in codimension one. \end{definition}

+\begin{remark} Let $I \subset A$ be a maximal ideal.
+Then $I$ is a torsion free Noetherian $A$--module of rank one which is locally free in codimension one.
+It follows from Proposition \ref{P:MacaulayficationModules} that $I^\dagger = A$.
+In particular, $I$ is not Cohen--Macaulay. \end{remark}

+Recall that the Picard group of $A$ (denoted $\Pic(A)$) is the set of the isomorphism classes of projective $A$--modules of rank one with the group operation given by the tensor product.

 \begin{proposition} Assume that the algebra $A$ is Gorenstein in codimension one.
 Abusing the notation, let $\CM_1^{\mathsf{lf}}(A)$ be the set of the isomorphism classes of Cohen--Macaualy $A$--modules of rank one, which are locally free in codimension one.
 Then $\CM_1^{\mathsf{lf}}(A)$ is an abelian group (which is an analogue of the \emph{divisor class group} of a normal domain \cite[Section 7.3]{BrunsHerzog}) with respect to the operation